June 1st marked the beginning of our birthday month.

 - While dough is baking, peel and slice peaches.
 Set aside.

-- For the dressing, whisk together peach nectar, dijon mustard, 1.5 tbsp garlic infused oil, and salt and pepper in a large mixing bowl.
+- For the dressing, whisk together peach nectar, dijon mustard, 1.5 tablespoon garlic infused oil, and salt and pepper in a large mixing bowl.

 - Place the arugula on top of the dressing, but DO NOT TOSS YET.